 Extinguishers have been used since the olden times, and they are still quite effective.
 Some people consider them antiques, but they are still relatively available.

 They are relatively inexpensive and you can easily find them at local retailers.
-You can even buy them online as well, and they are fairly inexpensive.
+You can also find inexpensive candle accessory kits on amazon that include a candle snuffer, wick trimmer, and wick dipper.

 If you don’t have one and you can’t find one in the market, there’s no need to fret; you can easily make one of your own.
 All you need to do is to create a thimble-shaped cone using a piece of foil.